 After weeks (or even months) of development, shipping a release can feel fantastic.
 At the same time, there’s this nagging anxiety in the back of your mind: “Dear God, I hope this works!”
-Realistically, that feeling may never completely disappear (it never does, to be honest) - but there are strategies that can help you ship with greater confidence.
+That feeling may never completely disappear, but there are strategies that can help you ship with greater confidence.

 Here are a few strategies I’ve found especially helpful over the years: